BlazingBeskar/TwitchatKickSender/README.md

-## ⚠️ Notice: This Script Now Has a better app version that does not require any editing the codes.
+## ⚠️ Notice: This Script Now Has a better app version that does not require any editing in the codes.
 Check it out Below ⬇️

 ---